-A Swap Contract is a derivative product that is similar to a traditional Futures Contract in how it trades, but has a few differing specifications:
+A Swap Contract is a derivative product that is similar to a traditional Futures Contract, but has a few differing specifications:

 When trading perpetual swap contracts, a trader needs to be aware of several mechanics of the swap market.
 The key components a trader needs to be aware of are:

 Traders can observe the current funding rate for a contract on the bottom left hand side of the Trade tab under “Contract Details”.
 Similarly one can view this rate in the individual “Contract Specifications”.
-You can also observe the Funding History of all swap contracts here.
+Historical rates are in the Funding History.

-Funding occurs every 8 hours at 04:00 UTC, 12:00 UTC and 20:00 UTC and these are the times at which payments are exchanged between the buyer and seller of the contract.
+Funding occurs every 8 hours at 04:00 UTC, 12:00 UTC and 20:00 UTC.
 You will only pay or receive funding if you hold a position at one of these times.
-If you close your position prior to the funding occurring then you will not pay or receive funding.
+If you close your position prior to the funding exchange then you will not pay or receive funding.

 The Funding Rate is comprised of two main parts: the Interest Rate and the Premium / Discount.
 This rate aims to keep the traded price of the swap contract in line with the underlying reference price.
 In this way, the contract mimics how margin-trading markets work as buyers and sellers of the contract exchange interest payments periodically.

 Every contract traded on BitMEX consists of two instruments: a Base currency and a Quote currency.
-For example: XBTUSD, the Base currency is XBT while the quote currency is USD.
+For example, on XBTUSD, the Base currency is XBT while the quote currency is USD.
 The Interest Rate is a function of interest rates between these two currencies:

 Interest Rate (I) = (Interest Quote Index - Interest Base Index) / Funding Interval where Interest Base Index = The Interest Rate for borrowing the Base currency Interest Quote Index = The Interest Rate for borrowing the Quote currency Funding Interval = 3 (Since funding occurs every 8 hours)